aws/aws-parallelcluster/docs/configuration.rst

 min_vcpus
 """""""""
-If the scheduler is awsbatch, the compute environment will not have fewer than min_vcpus.
+If the scheduler is awsbatch, the compute environment will never have fewer than min_vcpus.

 Defaults to 0. ::